-Brian Phillips is an entrepreneurial investment professional with over 25 years' experience.
-Brian is the current Principal of Ethos partners, which he co-founded in 2018 to assist individuals in establishing a portfolio of assets under private equity investments.
+Brian Phillips is an entrepreneurial investment professional with over 35 years' experience.
+Brian is a Non-Executive Director for NAHL plc and Maven Income & Growth VCT 5 plc.
 Prior to this, Brian was Chief Investment Officer at Greenhill Capital Partners Europe LLP, where he was responsible for setting up their UK business (2006-2010) and Managing Director of LGV Capital (2000-2006).
-Brian holds a BAcc from Glasgow University and qualified as a Chartered Accountant with KMPG.
+Brian holds a BAcc from Glasgow University and qualified as a Chartered Accountant with KMPG, having been a member of the Institute of Chartered Accountants of Scotland since 1984.
 Brian joined the Group in January 2021.
 He is Chair of the Audit Committee and also serves on the Remuneration Committee.